Achilles Tendon Pain and Treatment

 To heal the tendon quickly, it is important to relieve strain.
 It can be helpful to wear an Achilles tendon support to relieve tension on the tendon.

 The Achilles tendon support Achimed® from medi is a support used to treat achillodynia.
-The supportive fabric and the silicone pad massages the tendon and helps reduce swelling.
+The supportive fabric and the silicone pad massage the tendon and help reduce swelling.
 The Achimed Achilles tendon support is put on like a sock.
 Two separate heel wedges correct the position of the foot and relieve the Achilles tendon.

 Therapy and Recovery Time After an Achilles Operation